redaphid/site/_drafts/engineering-the-muse-away.md

 Months later I restarted the blog project from scratch, this time very mindful that it was susceptible to The Problem.
 As a result, I was able to avoid it and create this incredibly stylish blog.

-When it came time to write my first post, I knew what I had to do.
+When it came time to write my first post, I knew what I had to write about.

 ## The Problem